shura137/shura137.github.io/pages/team.md

 Current public members:

-- Founder, Engineer-in-Chief: Y. Peng (McGill University)
+- Founder, Engineer-in-Chief: Y. Peng
-- Management Director: Y. Wang (McGill University)
+- Management Director: Y. Wang

 Information about other public members will be updated here once we have confirmed their consent to be publicised.